 On March 26, 2021, we entered into an agreement with EMC Pharma, LLC for the exclusive right to manage, market and distribute Sonoma's HOCl based prescription dermatology and eye care products in the United States for an initial term of five years, subject to extension.
-As a result of this arrangement, starting in the three months ended September 30, 2021 we expect our revenue from these products to decline because the transfer price that EMC Pharma, LLC pays will be lower than the prices we received for these products when we sold them ourselves.
+As a result of this arrangement, starting in the three months ended September 30, 2021, we expect our revenue from these products to decline because the transfer price that EMC Pharma, LLC pays will be lower than the prices we received for these products when we sold them ourselves.
 We further expect to have significantly lower operating costs as the result of not having a direct sales force and the operational costs associated with servicing that revenue, as well as no longer providing rebates.
 We expect the cost reductions to be greater than the decline in revenue and expect this transaction to improve our overall financial performance.

-During the quarter ended June 30, 2021 and 2020, revenue from sales to our Latin America partner Invekra amounted to approximately 15% and 39% of our revenues, respectively.
+During the three months ended September 30, 2021, and 2020, revenue from sales to our Latin America partner Invekra amounted to approximately 14% and 35% of our revenues, respectively.
+During the six months ended September 30, 2021, and 2020, revenue from sales to our Latin America partner Invekra amounted to approximately 15% and 37% of our revenues, respectively.
 As previously disclosed, we had an agreement with Invekra that obligated us to provide manufacturing for Invekra at reduced prices close to our cost through October 27, 2020.
 Since that contract ended, we believe Invekra has established their own manufacturing however Invekra has continued to place overflow orders with us.
 These orders have been at a much lower volume than during the contract term ended October 27, 2020, but at a higher margin as we are no longer obligated to provide low-cost manufacturing.
 We may continue to sell product to Invekra at prices commensurate with the market.
 Invekra has remained as a significant customer even after the contract expired.